EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

     }

     ```
-2. Check the running result of the program.
-The program will return the following sample result if the device
+2. Check the running results of the program.
+The program will return the following sample results.

     ```
     onConnectSuccess